IMAC System Weight and Cost Comparison

 NoBS Batteries

-With the Nicad & NiMH system, unless JR coreless servos are installed in our aircraft, using a voltage regulator is (in my opinion) a superfluous piece of equipment that adds weight, complication and another possible mode of system failure, and they are not used in the comparison.
-All 3 setups shown have redundant Rx switches, chargeports and packs.
+REGARDING REGULATORS: With the Nicad & NiMH and A123 systems, using a voltage regulator is not usually a required piece of equipment.
+I generally avoid the use of regulators and select ignition systems and servos that will tolerate the full voltage of the packs that I select for that model.
+Whenever you use a regulator you are adding a component that adds weight, complication and another possible mode of system failure, and they are not used in the comparison except where commonly used.
+All 3 lithium setups shown have redundant Rx switches, chargeports and packs.

 Click here to go to the Fromeco Website